Definition of

 Law and public order

-When a citizen commits some kind of infraction or crime , the state authority can apply a sanction and force the sanctioned person to comply with it .
+When a citizen commits some type of infraction or crime , the state authority can apply a sanction and force the sanctioned person to comply with it .
 The State also has security forces (such as the police ) to control people beyond their will.